 With the construction of the northwest leg of Anthony Henday Drive, an interchange was constructed that connected to 66 Street along with a stretch of 66 Street linking Anthony Henday Drive and 195 Avenue.
 This section of 66 Street provides access to the Edmonton Energy and Technology Park.
 This roadway is located within the boundaries of Sturgeon County and was owned by the Province until the City finalized the purchase in November 2017.

 The City of Edmonton is proposing to annex a 16 hectare (40 acre) parcel including 66th Street that are in Sturgeon County.
 On July 8, 2014, Sturgeon County Council authorized their Administration to initiate the annexation process with the City of Edmonton.

 Edmonton City Council authorized their Administration to proceed with the application to annex land from Sturgeon County on September 23, 2014.
-The application includes about 16 hectares (40 acres) of land and the road right-of-way adjacent to 66 Street, north of Anthony Henday Drive.
-This annexation will shift the municipal boundary so that 66 Street and its right-of-way are located within the City of Edmonton boundary.
+The application includes about 16 hectares (40 acres) of land north of the Anthony Henday Drive and 66 Street interchange.
+This annexation will shift the municipal boundary so that 66 Street and the right-of-way are located within the City of Edmonton boundary.